 Our hero is now well in his thirties.
 He achieved most of his life goals — he traveled around the world, built multiple profitable businesses, and luxuriated in the enchanting world of dating.
 Now he wants to settle down and start a family.

-One random day, at an obscure flee-market, he stumbles on one of his first long-terms girfriends, Anna.
+One random day, at an obscure flee-market, he stumbles on one of his first long-terms girlfriends, Anna (the one he had the default type of breakup with).
 As soon as they see each other, their eyes lock, and all the withered out butterflies that once flew across their stomachs come back to life.
 Even better, our two lovebirds are compatible again.
-They both want the same thing — a family.
+They both want the same thing now — to settle down and start a family.

 Over the years, while Anna was dating other people, she got herself into a string of failed relationships, each more traumatizing than the last.
 And as a result of all the accumulated breakup pain, she became an avoidant.